-3.2.3 identity
+3.2.2.3 identity

-An identity identifier represents an end-user, device, application or other logical or physical entity.
+A non-extended identify identifier (i.e., an identity identifier that is not an extended identifier as defined in section 3.2.3) represents an end-user, device, application or other logical or physical entity.
 A single organization may have several administrative domains which provision identities.
+A non-extended identity identifier MAY include an administrative domain in order to uniquely identify the identity.
 Identities may take several different syntactic forms.

 IF-MAP specifies an IdentityType consisting of administrative domain string, name string, type enumeration, and other-type-definition string.
-A MAP Server MUST process two identities as equivalent if and only if ALL corresponding fields in the two identities are equivalent.
+A MAP Server MUST process two identity identifiers as equivalent if and only if ALL corresponding fields in the two identity identifiers are equivalent in both type (i.e. username, sip-URI, etc.) and value based on a binary comparison, except where this specification requires special handling for a particular kind of identity identifier type (such as distinguished-name).
+MAP Clients MUST normalize case-insensitive identity identifier types (such as dns-name) to lower-case.